Audit of medical practice

 An audit of medical practice is a systematic, critical analysis of the quality of a doctor’s own practice, the results of which are used to improve clinical care and/or health outcomes, or to confirm that current management is consistent with the current available evidence or accepted consensus guidelines.

 The criteria for conducting an audit of medical practice are:

 - The topic for the audit relates to an area of your practice that may be improved.

-- An appropriate written plan is documented.
+- A written plan is documented.